OPM/ResInsight/Documentation/UsersGuide/UsersGuide.md

 ResInsight also supports selected parts of Eclipse input files and can read grid information and corresponding cell property data sets.

-ResInsight has been co-developed by Statoil, Ceetron Solutions AS, and Ceetron AS with the aim to provide a versatile tool for professionals who need to visualize and process reservoir models.
+ResInsight has been co-developed by Statoil ASA, Ceetron Solutions AS, and Ceetron AS with the aim to provide a versatile tool for professionals who need to visualize and process reservoir models.

 ### Contents